giellalt/giellalt.github.io/infra/korp/MonolingualContent.md

 This steps are valid for korp, u_korp and f_korp and need to be repeated for each language.

+*For debugging, see the end of this document.*

 ## Step 1 - Update to the latest fst:

 ```